RamiyanGangatharan/AsteroidsGame/README.md

 ## Development Log

+### October 15 2024 - October 18 2024: Planning Phase
+The last log was what I call a "feasability demo" where I wanted to see (by coding the core functions) how doable it is as a solo developer.
+After that demo, I think I am able to do it by myself, to challenge myself into learning something new.
+I will update this log with proper planning documents later on.

 ### October 12 2024 - October 13 2024: Learning and Refactoring
 I deleted unnecessary files to clean up the project and refactored the initial codebase after studying Unity’s 2D physics system.
 Following this, I created a basic player model by attaching a RigidBody2D for physics, a collider for interactions, and a LineRenderer to enhance the ship's visual appearance.
 To prevent the ship from falling out of the camera view, I implemented colliders as boundaries.
 Additionally, I rewrote the core movement logic, relying on Unity documentation rather than tutorials.